jsunn-y/CARE/README.md

 Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

 ## Performance Evaluation
-After training, performance metrics for benchmarking can be obtained using `performance_evaluation.ipynb`.
+After ranking EC numbers from best to worst, performance metrics for benchmarking can be obtained using `performance_evaluation.ipynb`.
 Required format for analysis of each model on each split is a .csv file where each row is an entry in the test set, and each entry is associated with a ranking of EC numbers ranked from best to worst ([example](link)).

 Performance analysis can be performed in most environments with minimal packages.
 The standard performance metric is k=1 classification/retrieval accuracy, but we also provide code to calculate other metrics in this notebook.
 The output for k=1 accuracy should look something like this:
 | Method | Level 4 Accuracy (X.X.X.X) | Level 3 Accuracy (X.X.X.-) | Level 2 Accuracy (X.X.-.-) | Level 1 Accuracy (X.-.-.-) |